-Hypo Group's total lending at the end of the six month period ended on 30 June 2023 was EUR 2,805.1 million and at 31 December 2022 EUR 2,749.9 million (EUR 2,637.0 million at 31 December 2021), the vast majority of which consisted of loans with housing or residential property collateral to private customers and housing companies in Finland.
+Hypo Group's total lending at the end of the three-month period ended on 31 March 2025 was EUR 2,796.2 million and at 31 December 2024 EUR 2,791.8 million (EUR 2,786.0 million at 31 December 2023), which consisted of loans with housing or residential property collateral to private customers and housing companies in Finland.

 Housing and residential property values are affected by a number of factors including interest rates, inflation, economic growth, business environment, availability of credit, property taxation, unemployment rates, demographical factors and construction activity.
-The recent high levels of inflation and related increases in interest rates have, among other things, affected adversely the volumes and pricing of housing and residential property transactions in Finland.
-If the high levels of inflation and interest rates continue or increase even further, or, for example, any negative developments in the unemployment rates in Finland occur, this may lead to even further decreases in volumes and liquidity of the housing and residential property market and also values of housing and residential property.
+The European Central Bank has implemented multiple interest rate cuts due to a decrease in inflation throughout 2024 and 2025.
+As of March 2025, the inflation in Finland stands at 0.5% and the consumer price index at 122.8 points.
+Despite the recent decline in inflation, inflationary pressure may occur and remain elevated due to, for example, unfavourable macroeconomic development and following monetary policy decisions.
+Higher levels of inflation and interest rates, as well as economic uncertainty and weak consumer confidence affects adversely the volumes and pricing of housing and residential property transactions in Finland.
+If the level of interest rates and inflation increase, or, for example, the overall economic situation in the construction industry remains weak, or the unemployment rates in Finland remains high, thus dampening consumer confidence, this may lead to further decreases in volumes and liquidity of the housing and residential property market and also values of housing and residential property.
 This may, in turn, have a material adverse effect on the business and the value of the collateral of the Issuer.